yugh88/Carbon-Footprint-Calculator_App/README.md

 #### 🖥️Frontend Development:

 1. **Streamlit Setup:**
-   - Used Streamlit for creating web application.
+   - Used Streamlit for creating the web application.

 2. **User Interface Design:**
-   - Designed an intuitive user interface using Streamlit components, CSS and Javascript.
+   - Designed an intuitive user interface using Streamlit components, CSS, and JavaScript.

 3. **Testing:**
    - Tested the complete application to ensure that both the backend and frontend components are functioning correctly.

+#### 🧩Blockchain Integration:

+1. **Blockchain Interaction:**
+   - Full integration of the carbon footprint calculator logic with blockchain interactions.
+   - The application retains all the original features (data gathering, model prediction).
+   - Blockchain records the results and stores user input for future retrieval and tracking.

+2. **User Input & Blockchain Calls:**
+   - Blockchain calls are tied to the user's inputs, ensuring that carbon footprint data is securely recorded and immutable.
+   - Users can interact with the blockchain via buttons in the UI to record and retrieve data.

 ## 👩‍🏫How to use

-Firstly, enter https://carbonfootprintcalculator.streamlit.app/.
+Firstly, enter [https://carbonfootprintcalculator.streamlit.app/](https://carbonfootprintcalculator.streamlit.app/).
 If the app is asleep due to Streamlit's policy, please wait a few moments for it to wake up.

 Click to: